Calais (France) (AFP) -

 'It is Europe's deepest values -- humanism, respect for the dignity of each person -- that are in mourning,' Macron said.

-Prime Minister Jean Castex is to convene several of his ministers for a crisis meeting early on Thursday, his office said.
+Prime Minister Jean Castex will hold a crisis meeting on Thursday with ministers to discuss new measures, his office said.

-French officials said earlier three helicopters and three boats had searched the area, uncovering corpses and people unconscious in the water, after a fisherman sounded the alarm.
+French officials said earlier three helicopters and three boats had searched the area, finding corpses and people unconscious in the water, after a fisherman sounded the alarm.

 - Winter warning -

-Pierre Roques, coordinator of the Auberge des Migrants NGO in Calais, said the Channel risked becoming as deadly for migrants as the Mediterranean which has seen a much heavier toll over the last years of migrants crossing.
+Pierre Roques of the Auberge des Migrants NGO in Calais said the Channel risked becoming as deadly as the Mediterranean, which has seen a much higher toll from migrant crossings.

 'People are dying in the Channel, which is becoming a cemetery.
-And as England is right opposite, people will continue to cross.'
+And as England is right opposite, people will continue to cross,' he said.

 According to the French authorities, 31,500 people attempted to leave for Britain since the start of the year and 7,800 people have been rescued at sea, figures which doubled since August.

-In Britain, Johnson's government is coming under intense pressure, including from its own supporters, to reduce the numbers crossing.
+In Britain, Johnson's Conservative government is coming under intense pressure, including from its own supporters, to reduce the numbers.

-Natalie Elphicke, the Conservative MP for the British Channel port of Dover called the sinking 'an absolute tragedy' and demonstrated the need to stop the crossings at source.
+Natalie Elphicke, Conservative MP for the Channel port of Dover, called the sinking 'an absolute tragedy' and demonstrated the need to stop the crossings at their source.

 'As long as safe passages are not put in place between England and France, or as long as these people cannot be regularised in France... there will be deaths at the border,' she told AFP.